 “The world needs norms to govern cyber conflict, and one should be not to turn off the lights,” said one leading US commentator.

 But US military officials argue that it is the new reality, a new Cold War.
 Enemies must demonstrate their superior powers to each other, otherwise they lose.
 And it is far better than real war, “hot” war.

-The US has deployed American computer code into Russian systems operating the nation’s power grid, as part of its strategy to deploy cybertools more aggressively.
+This follows an article in The New York Times revealing that the US has deployed American computer code into Russian systems operating the nation’s power grid, as part of its strategy to deploy cybertools more aggressively.

 This means that it can now switch off Russian power, an especially deadly threat in a country famed for its cold climate.